Tests in OpenWISP

 additional code is added to run individual modules.

-is the piece of code that allows the execution of the current module
+Driver is the piece of code that allows the execution of the current module

-is the code that allows the execution of
+for the purpose of testing.
+Stub is the code that allows the execution of

 multiple modules together.